Why bother to sequence your genome at home?

 On Thursday night, my sister got a call from the Royal Free Hospital telling her that, after a two-year wait, a suitable liver had finally been found, and that she needed to leave for London within the hour.
 As I write this, she is now a day and a half post-op.
 One of her autoimmune diseases causes her immune system to attack the small bile ducts in the liver, so bile cannot drain properly and gradually scars the organ.
 She has yet to turn 40.

-I am under no illusion that I'm about to set out and cure my family of their complex illnesses.
-If there's one thing I learn at medical school it's that understanding biology is complex, and predictably manipulating biological systems is more complex still.
-But I do want to start discovering why, in my family, do our bodies turn against themselves generation after generation?
+I am under no illusion that I am about to cure my family of its complex illnesses.
+If medical school taught me anything, it is that biology is complex, and learning to intervene in it predictably is more complex still.
+But I do want to begin to understand why, in my family, bodies seem to turn against themselves generation after generation.

 How a nanopore reads DNA

 Before getting into the protocol, a quick word on the enabling piece of technology: the Oxford Nanopore MinION.
 It's a hugely impressive bit of engineering that I hold a degree of reverence towards.
-This protocol would not be possible without it - there is no other sequencer even remotely as compact and affordable as this.
+This protocol would not be possible without it - there is no other sequencer even remotely as compact and affordable.

 The MinION is a small rectangular box with a disposable consumable called a flow cell that slots inside.
 Inside the flow cell is a membrane shot through with about two thousand protein pores organised in a grid.
 Each pore is one nanometer across, which is wide enough for a single strand of DNA to thread through and not much else.
 A voltage is applied across the membrane.
 When you load your DNA sample, single strands start threading through those pores, and as each letter of DNA (A, C, G, or T) passes through the narrowest point, it changes the electrical resistance very slightly.
 A neural network listens to those current changes and reconstructs the sequence.

 Two thousand pores running in parallel for 48 hours produces about 30 gigabases (Gb) of sequence.
 Your genome is 3.2 Gb, so you get roughly 10 copies of it.
 That number - how many times each position in your genome gets read - is called coverage.
-More coverage is better, because every individual read has a small but non-trivial error rate, and reading the same position many times lets you vote on what the true base is.2 10x coverage means each base has been read ten times on average, which is enough to call common variants.
+More coverage is better, because every individual read has a small but non-trivial error rate, and reading the same position many times lets you vote on what the true base is.2 10x coverage means each base has been read ten times on average, which is enough to identify mutations common in the population (also known as variants).
 30x is the accepted threshold for confident clinical-grade variant calling, both for short-read and long-read sequencing.3

 Two ways to use one flow cell